TomW1605/SV07_Klipper_config/README.md

 - Changing the hot end LED to be a toggle not a brightness slider.
 The stock config had the PWM frequency set to a 5 second cycle so you couldn't control brightness anyway.
 - Added a macro for toggling the hot end LED.
 - Added an override for M106 and M107 to also use the large fan on the back.
-- Added a toggle that enables and disables the large fan (this requires the Virtual Pins klipper addon).
+- Added a toggle that enables and disables the large fan (this requires the [Virtual Pins klipper module](https://github.com/pedrolamas/klipper-virtual-pins)).
 When switched off it will turn the fan off and when switched on it will set the fan to the same speed as the normal extruder fan.